splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-general.md

 ## Configure sources by source IP or host name

 Legacy sources and non-standard compliant source require configuration by source IP or hostname as included in the event.
 The following steps apply to support such sources.
-To identify sources which require this step refer to the sources section of this documentation.
+To identify sources which require this step refer to the "sources" section of this documentation.

 * Download the latest vendor_product_by_source.conf file to a subdirectory sc4s below the docker-compose.yml file created above.
 ```bash